 - 1. Select the axis to test - 2.
-Select stimulus to feed to the input of a system - White noise: this signal contains the full set of frequencies distributed uniformly. - Sine sweep: signal with constant amplitude and frequency that goes from 1Hz to 500Hz. - Sine sweep (exponential gain): the same as above but gain exponentially grows from value set in "Gain" field at the lowest frequency to the maximum at the highest frequency.
+Select stimulus to feed to the input of a system - White noise: this signal contains the full set of frequencies distributed uniformly with amplification of high-frequency band and cut-off at the specified frequency. - Sine sweep: signal with constant amplitude and frequency that goes from 1Hz to 500Hz. - Sine sweep (exponential gain): the same as above but gain exponentially grows from value set in "Gain" field at the lowest frequency to the maximum at the highest frequency.
 This type of signal may help to increase the quality of analysis in the high-frequency area, because system gain significantly drops there. - 3.
 Select the gain of the test signal.
 Chose this value experimentally, to keep the system inside its linear range during the whole test, and at the same time have non-zero output. - 4.
 If "white noise" is selected as stimulus, select cut-off frequency.
 Frequencies above this will be removed before passing to the test system.
 Note that the bode plot for the high-frequency area in this case will be useless.